Office of Admissions

 Hand-delivered transcripts are not acceptable even if they are in a sealed envelope, nor are transcripts received from LSAC as part of your JD CAS report.

-Please submit two passport-sized photos by June 24, 2013.
-One photo
+Please submit a digital, passport-sized photo by June 23, 2014.
+One copy of the digital photo

 will be added to your permanent file and is REQUIRED of all new students.
 The

-second photo is optional and will be used in the New Student Picture Book, which
+second copy will be used in the New Student Picture Book, which

 is an internal law school publication.
+Inclusion of your photo in the New Student Directory is optional.
 The New Student Picture Book, distributed

 to faculty, administrators, and first year students lists only your name, undergraduate